 The Student Code shall apply to Students and to University Student Organizations.
 The term "student" shall generally apply to the student as an individual and to a Student Organization as a single entity.
 The officers or leaders of a particular Student Organization usually will be expected to represent the organization during the disciplinary process.
-Nothing in this Student Code shall preclude holding certain members of a Student Organization accountable for their individual acts committed in the context of or in association with the organization's alleged violation of this Code.
+Nothing in this Student Code shall preclude holding certain members of a Student or in association with the organization's alleged violation of this Code.